vippsas/vipps-magento/docs/documentation.md

 ## Configuration

-This plugin can be easily configured to meet business expectations of your web store.
+The Vipps/MobilePay Payment module can be easily configured to meet business expectations of your web store.
 This section will show you how to configure the extension via the Adobe Commerce Admin Panel.

 1. From Adobe Commerce, navigate to *Stores* > *Configuration* > *Sales* > *Payment Methods* section.
 1. On the *Payments Methods* page, the *Vipps MobilePay* method should be listed together with other installed payment methods in a system.